woutervh-/stuffit/docs/operators.md

 # Stuffit Operators

-Operators are functions that take one or more stores as input and produce a new store as output.
+Operators are (higher-order) functions that take one or more stores as input and produce a new store as output.
-They can be applied as functions directly, or they can be used in combination with the [pipe](../store.ts) method of stores in order to make chaining easier.
+They can be applied as functions directly, or they can be used in combination with the [pipe](store.md#pipe) method of stores in order to make chaining easier.

 ## combine

+*Lazy operator*

 Combines multiple stores into a single result.
 Whenever one of the source stores emits a new value, the combine operator will update its state and emit a new combination of all the source stores values.